-Austin lies in the heart of Flash Flood Alley.
-Whether or not you live in a floodplain, it is critical that you be alert to the dangers of flooding both in your home or around town.
-Since 1960, 54 people have died in flash floods in Travis County.
+Austin lies in the heart of Flash Flood Alley, and it is critical that you be alert to the dangers of flooding both in your home and on the road.

-Want a beautiful Central Texas garden that is good for your pocket book and the environment?
-Learn how to select the right plant for the right place so you can use fewer resources on your garden.
+Want a beautiful Central Texas garden that is good for your pocketbook and the environment?

 Dog and cat waste left on the ground is more than smelly and unsightly….it pollutes our water and poses a health risk for pets and people, especially children!
 Please remember to always Scoop the Poop and to dispose of pet waste properly!

 The storm drain marking program is temporarily on hold until Monday, November 29, 2021.

 The City of Austin storm drain marking program is a hands-on project for volunteers who are interested in educating the public about pollution prevention.